jnmclarty/blockflow/README.md

 * Your kid's allowance
 * Your own saving plan

-This repository is going to work through building an associated abstraction and potential standard for what a token-less approach might look like for a form of open credit combined with accrual enriched triple entry accounting.
+This repository is going to work through building a potential standard and associated abstraction for what a token-less approach might look like for a form of open credit combined with accrual enriched triple entry accounting.

 ## Tentative Plan